How to Keep the Leading Zero in an Excel Date Format – 9 Methods

 leading zero in excel date format, using RIGHT function

-• Secondly, press ENTER and use the Fill Handle.
+• Press ENTER and drag down the Fill Handle.

 using RIGHT function

-7. Applying Combination of RIGHT and CONCATENATE Functions
+Method 7 – Applying a Combination of the RIGHT and CONCATENATE Functions

 =RIGHT(CONCATENATE("00000000",D5),8)